hashimuimfuransa/muzikax/README.md

 - JWT authentication with refresh token
 - Role-based access control
 - Audio streaming with player
-- Track upload and management
+- Track upload and management with UploadCare integration
 - Creator profiles and analytics
 - Social features (following, comments)
 - Search and discovery